-EVP stands for Electronic Voice Phenomena.
-In basic terms, it is sounds that are detected on an audio recording device that were not heard by the human ear.
+EVP stands for Electronic Voice Phenomenonon.
+In basic terms, it is sounds that are detected on an audio recording device that was not heard by the human ear.
 These voices are considered to be spirit voices.
-If you would like more information on what an EVP is, check out my article What is an EVP and how do I capture one.

-I first became aware of this experiment when doing an event with Brian J Cano of Haunted Collector fame.
+I first became aware of this experiment when doing an event with Brian J Cano from Haunted Collector and later Paranormal Caught on Camera.
 It was something he created some time ago.
 It is based on the concept of the Phillip Experiment where instead of trying to make contact with the spirit world, it more looks at the possibility that we ourselves can project our thoughts onto a recording.
 In the Phillip Experiment, parapsychologists made a fake story of a fake person and then did an investigation trying to contact this fake person.
 The theory was that by using collective thought, they could project their thoughts to manifest a spirit.
 Following on from this, the psychic projection experiment is seeing if by using collective thought, can we get a word to appear on the recorder just by a group of people willing it to happen.

 It is not an experiment I am told that works all the time.
 I have never had it work myself, but other investigators have had success.
-In fact over many years, Brian had said it only worked a handful of times out of the hundreds of times he had done it.
+In fact, over many years, Brian had said it only worked a handful of times out of the hundreds of times he had done it at his events.
 I suppose it makes it all the more interesting when something comes through.
 Investigators are more and more now starting to look past the general concept that a spirit was a living person.
 Some are looking more into the notion that hauntings could in fact just be people unknowingly projecting their own energy.
 This is the perfect way to see if this is true.

-Raudive created his own device which is quite elaborate, but you can make your own or pre purchase a much simplier version that does the same thing.
-(If you google Germanium Dioide you will find diagrams and videos its pretty simple.)
+Raudive created his own device which is quite elaborate, but you can make your own or pre-purchase a much simpler version that does the same thing.
+(If you google Germanium Dioide you will find diagrams and videos it's pretty simple.)
 Why not give it a try?

-Following on with a similar concept, there are special devices especially made now for paranormal investigating called EVP mics.
-Like above they plug into your EVP recorder.
+Following on with a similar concept, there are special devices specially made now for paranormal investigating called EVP mics.
+Like above, they plug into your recorder.
 They are an inductive microphone that picks up on electromagnetic energy.
 It does not record human voices or normal sounds so if something comes through, it is thought it could be something trying to communicate.
-It is the same idea and concept as above, however they pick up on different things, but importantly both do not pick up on human voices as they are not audio recorders.
+It is the same idea and concept as above, however, they pick up on different things, but importantly both do not pick up on human voices as they are not audio recorders.
 A good idea would be to have it running with a normal recorder side by side to compare the results.
 If the other recorder is picking up the same thing, then you know it is a case of interference.
 It's always good to have a control recorder, which brings us to the last point.

 If you want to be a little bit more serious about the EVP work that you are doing, then it is essential to have more than one recorder rolling while you are doing a session.
 A lot of investigators will have a second recorder running which is called ‘a control recorder’.
 It basically helps you to eliminate rogue sounds that you may misinterpret to be an EVP.
 These environmental sounds will be picked up on both recorders.
 If someone is talking or whispering, it will be picked up by both recorders.
 If you were to receive what is considered to be a genuine EVP, it would only show up on one recorder.
-If you come across something on a recording you think may be something, listen to the same recording that you taped on the control recorder.
+EVP is considered to be an electrical event and not an acoustic one.
+If you come across something on a recording you think maybe something, listen to the same recording that you taped on the control recorder.
 Is that sound still there?
 It is a very good debunking tool.